 Our facilities are made up of several small computer labs and other specialized systems, in which our students are instructed using the latest hardware and software.
 The smaller lab format allows for greater teacher-student interaction; this helps our students to master the skills and techniques they need to be competitive in the job market.
-To keep up with the rapid advances in technology, the College of Media and Communication's laboratory hardware and software are updated on a yearly basis.
+To keep up with the rapid advances in technology, the College of Media & Communication's laboratory hardware and software are updated on a yearly basis.
 This ensures that our graduating students are proficient with the latest industry standards as they head into the workplace.

 3rd Floor Computer Labs | Rooms 361, 363 & 365